ruuda/blog/posts/the-numeric-type-alignment-chart.md

 ## Conclusion

-I’ve been struggling for months to add floats to RCL.
+It has taken me months to add floats to RCL.
-Not because the implementation is hard
+Not because the implementation is hard, but because I don’t want to implement something ad-hoc.
-— it’s easy to implement something ad-hoc — but because I want RCL to have strong underlying principles that make it possible to reason about its behavior, and floats have to respect those.
+I want RCL to have strong underlying principles that make it possible to reason about its behavior, and floats have to respect those.
-In this post we explored the design space, and I chose to go with a single numeric type for now.
+In this post we explored the design space for that.
+For now, I chose to go with a single numeric type.
-R<!---->C<!---->L 0.8.0 is now available, <!-- TODO: Add link. -->
+The result of this journey is RCL 0.8.0, <!-- TODO: Add link. -->
 the first version to fully deliver on the json superset promise.
 Give it a spin,
 and let me know what you think!